 - Showers save time: It's obviously a lot quicker to have a shower than it is to run a bath.
 A quick shower also gives you a good burst of energy that sets you up for the day.
 Plus, if you ever wash your hair in the bath, you know just how awkward it can be, and I've always felt cleaner all-round when I've had a shower instead of a bath.

 - Showers save water: This is something that's on everyone's minds at the moment, whether the reason is environmental or economical.
 Obviously, the amount of water you use will depend on how long your shower is, but a quick 5-minute shower will use less water than filling up a tub.

-- Baths are extremely relaxing: That's not to say showers can't be relaxing, especially when it comes to adding massage jets, but there's nothing better than coming home from hard day's work and slowly lowering yourself into a nice warm bath.
-Plus you can add aromatherapy bath salts to help sooth aches and pains, while kids will enjoy bubble bath.
+- Baths are extremely relaxing: That's not to say showers can't be relaxing, especially if you add massage jets, but there's nothing better than coming home from a hard day's work and slowly lowering yourself into a nice warm bath.
+Plus, you can add aromatherapy bath salts to help soothe aches and pains, and kids can enjoy bubble baths.

 - Baths are better for the family: If you've ever tried giving your little one a shower, then you'll know how much of a hassle it can be.
 Baths are fun for kids; they see it as playtime, and that helps parents get them washed.
 Small kids usually don't enjoy water on their heads, so you'll be saving yourself a lot of grief if you stick with the bath (plus, if you have more than one small child, there's enough room in a bath to bathe them at the same time).

 - Baths add value to your home.
 Not having a bath could mean it's harder to sell your home: Families may shy away from buying if you only have a shower, partly due to the above reason.
 Elderly people also prefer baths as it's easier for them to bathe than shower.